posit-dev/positron/extensions/positron-python/CODING_STANDARDS.md

 ## Coding guidelines for TypeScript
-* The following standards are inspired from [Coding guidelines for TypeScript](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines).
+* The following standards are inspired from [Coding guidelines for TypeScript](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines) (which you should follow when something is not specified in this document, although any pre-existing practices in a file being edited trump either style guide).

 ### Names